Skip to main content

 About

-Blacksmith: Ignite the Forge is a single player casual simulation game.
+Blacksmith: Ignite the Forge is a single player casual management game with fantasy and dark fantasy themes.
 It was developed by Floodgate Crew and was released on July 14, 2025.
 It received mostly positive reviews from players.

 Blacksmith: Ignite the Forge is a mix of a simulator, strategy, and auto-battler.
 Become a master smith, craft various weapons, and enhance them with magical runes.
 Equip a team of adventurers with your hand-made tools, send them on missions, gather loot to upgrade your forge, and save the land!